About the Program

 The Graduate Program Experience

-Although students will develop areas of specialization in their study, HDFS is a single department and grants a single degree.
+Students will develop areas of specialization in their study.
+While HDFS is a single department and grants a single degree, it is possible to gain a master's degree en route to a doctoral degree.
+HDFS does not have a terminal master's program.

 Thus, all students complete a common core of coursework in their first year, covering the broad substantive themes of the department: